 as the deployment name,trident

-as the namespace, and 23.07.0 as the version number to install:helm install mytrident netapp-trident/trident-operator --version 23.07.0 --create-namespace --namespace trident
+as the namespace, and 100.2406.1 as the Helm chart version to install:helm install trident netapp-trident/trident-operator --version ${CHART_VERSION} --create-namespace --namespace trident

 The NetApp documentation describes variations on how you can do this.